Universality and the circular law for sparse random matrices: Introduction

 \subsection{New results for sparse random matrices}

-We begin by defining the type of sparse matrix ensemble that we will consider in this paper.

-\begin{definition}[Sparse matrix ensemble] Let $0 < \alpha \le 1$ be a constant, and let $\Irho$ be the random variable taking the value $1$ with probability $\rho:=n^{-1+\alpha}$ and the value $0$ with probability $1-\rho$.
+We begin by defining the type of sparse matrix ensemble that we will consider in this paper. \begin{definition}[(Sparse matrix ensemble)] Let $0 < \alpha\le1$ be a constant, and let $\Irho$ be the random variable taking the value $1$ with probability $\rho:=n^{-1+\alpha}$ and the value $0$ with probability $1-\rho$.
 Let $x$ be a complex random variable that is independent of $\Irho$.
-The \emph{$n$ by $n$ sparse matrix ensemble for $x$ with parameter $\alpha$} is defined to be the matrix $X_n$ where each entry is an iid copy of $\frac1{\sqrt\rho}\Irho x$. \end{definition}
+The \textit{$n$ by $n$ sparse matrix ensemble for~$x$ with parameter $\alpha$} is defined to be the matrix $X_n$ where each entry is an i.i.d. copy of $\frac1{\sqrt\rho}\Irho x$.\vadjust{\goodbreak} \end{definition}